-High-Density Fiber-optic Cannula Array features implantable fibers in a hexagonal pattern of 19 holes with 465 µm pitch.
-The custom optical fiber array patterns that fit selected brain targets are built by placing fibers in appropriate holes.
+High-Density Fiber-optic Cannula features implantable fibers in a square or hexagonal pattern of 7, 9 or 19 holes.
+The optical fiber array tailored for selected brain areas is built by placing fibers into the nearest holes.
 The optical fiber protrusion of each fiber within the array is factory set to the desired length.
-The insertion of the optical fibers into the brain tissue is facilitated if its tips are angled or conical.
-The back of the cannula body is made in a form of a receptacle with an orientation guiding pin.
-High-Density Fiber-optic Cannula Array allows for up to 19 separate optical fiber connections for optical recording and/or stimulation.
+The insertion of the cannula array into the brain tissue is facilitated if fiber tips are angled, conical or taper.
+On the back of the cannula body is a receptacle with an orientation guiding pin.
+High-Density Fiber-optic Cannula has up to 19 separate optical fiber connections for photometry recordings and/or optogenetics stimulation.

-Matching fiber-optic patch cord with a multiple fiber connector facing the receptacle of fiber-optic cannula array is made with the identical hexagonal pattern and can be securely fastened to the cannula array with a threaded barrel.
-The configuration of the other end of the fiber-optic patch cord depends on the type of optical recording and/or stimulation system.
+The matching fiber-optic patch cord and its multiple fiber connector are made with the same hexagonal pattern as the cannula itself.
+The connector is securely fastened to the cannula array with a threaded barrel.
+The other end of the fiber-optic patch cord is made to fit the sample port of the optical recording and/or stimulation system.

 Transmission > 75%